yabinmeng/nosqlbench-build-docs/site/content/reference/core_activity_params.md

 You *should* set the _threads_ parameter when you need to ramp up a workload.

 Each activity can be created with a number of threads.
 It is important to adjust this setting to the system types used by NoSQLBench.

 _default value_ : For now, the default is simply *1*.
 Users must be aware of this setting and adjust it to a reasonable value for their workloads.

 `threads=auto` : When you set `threads=auto`, it will set the number of threads to 10x the number of cores in your system.
 There is no distinction here between full cores and hardware threads.
 This is generally a reasonable number of threads to tap into the processing power of a client system.

-`threads=__x` : When you set `threads=5x` or `threads=10x`, you will set
-the number of threads to some multiplier of the logical CPUs in the local system.
+`threads=__x` : When you set `threads=5x` or `threads=10x`, you will set the number of threads to some multiplier of the logical CPUs in the local system.

-👉 The threads parameter will work slightly differently for activities using the async parameter.
-For example, when `async=500` is provided, then the number of async operations is split between all configured threads, and each thread will juggle a number of in-flight operations asynchronously.
-Without the async parameter, threads determines the logical concurrency level of NoSQLBench in the classic 'request-per-thread' mode.
-Neither mode is strictly correct, and both modes can be used for more accurate testing depending on the constraints of your environment.

 A good rule of thumb for setting threads for maximum effect is to set it relatively high, such as 10XvCPU when running synchronous workloads (when not providing the async parameter), and to 5XvCPU for all async workloads.
 Variation in system dynamics make it difficult to peg an ideal number, so experimentation is encouraged while you dial in your settings initially.

 ## cycles

 - `cycles=<cycle count>`
 - `cycles=<cycle min>..<cycle max>`
-- _default_: same as `stride`
+- _default_: 1
 - _required_: no
 - _dynamic_: no

  The cycles parameter determines the starting and ending point for an activity.
 It determines the range of values which will act as seed values for each operation.
 For each cycle of the test, a statement is built from a statement template and executed as an operation.

  If you do not set the cycles parameter, then it will automatically be set to the size of the sequence.
 The sequence is simply the length of the op sequence that is constructed from the active statements and ratios in your activity YAML.

 You *should* set the cycles for every activity except for schema-like activities, or activities which you run just as a sanity check of active statements.

 In the `cycles=<cycle count>` version, the count indicates the total number of cycles, and is equivalent to `cycles=0..<cycle max>`.
 In both cases, the max value is not the actual number of the last cycle.
 This is because all cycle parameters define a closed-open interval.
 In other words, the minimum value is either zero by default or the specified minimum value, but the maximum value is the first value *not* included in the interval.
 This means that you can easily stack intervals over subsequent runs while knowing that you will cover all logical cycles without gaps or duplicates.
 For example, given `cycles=1000` and then `cycles=1000..2000`, and then `cycles=2000..5K`, you know that all cycles between 0 (inclusive) and 5000 (exclusive) have been specified.

 ## stride